coder/docs/setup/kubernetes/local-preview.md

 [Docker Desktop](docker-desktop-url) includes a standalone Kubernetes server and client, which can be used to run Coder.

-> Note: While this option does support [SSH access](../../workspaces/ssh) to
-> workspaces, you must not have an existing SSH server running on port 22.

 1. Follow [Docker's docs](docker-k8s-docs) to enable the Kubernetes cluster
 1. Ensure Docker has enough resources allocated to meet